2.2 Management plan

 Outer boundary

-The outer boundary of your project should be clearly marked, ideally in red.
+The outer boundary of your project should be clearly marked, ideally in red, including any land directly related to the project.

 Open ground

-Any open ground within the open boundary should be clearly marked, where this is feasible.
-This should include 'open ground' which is part of a grant contract as well as any 'other land' which is not planted.
+Any open ground within the outer boundary should be clearly mapped if above 0.25 hectares.
+This should include open ground which is part of a grant contract as well as any other land which is not planted.

 Existing woodland and any other areas not accounted for